marsdrums/test-tutorial/visual-quality/index.md

 > [!TIP]
 > When setting @shadow_eps, start at 0 and increase it slowly.
 Stop right when the artifacts disappear.

+At the end of the day, shadow maps and surface occlusion always require some tweaking.
+It's impossible to find setting that always work, because shadow mapping is very sensible to the scale of the scenes.
+The only way is to empirically tweak the parameters until they look good.
+Still, it's important to be aware of the parameters' role to change them with conciousness.

+Shadow mapping is a very succesful shadow-rendering technique.
+As everything in computer graphics, many variations of the original algorithm have been created.
+To name a few: percentage-close filtering (PCF), variance shadow maps (VSM), multi-resolution shadow maps.
+For those of you who are into shader programming, i invite you to experiment with different shadow mapping techniques.
+If you need to access the shadow map captured by {jit.gl.light} for custom shadow mapping implementations, check out the patch 'lights.shadow.map.texture.maxpat'.

 # Antialiasing
 # Lighting setup